 Lack of advanced options.
 Unlike other VPN providers, ExpressVPN doesn't have many advanced options in their apps.
 For example, there is no option to change the port or specify custom DNS servers.
 They probably do this to improve the user experience and avoid confusing people with options they don't need, but some advanced users (like myself) would prefer to see a few more options and configurations available.

 The price.
 Compared to the competition, ExpressVPN is priced a little bit higher.
-For me personally, having access to Hong Kong 3 is enough to justify the price, and I would even be willing to pay more if the price was higher.
+For me personally, having access to the premium Hong Kong servers is enough to justify the price, and I would even be willing to pay more if the price was higher.

 If you demand the best high speed servers, low latency, and the best apps, then you will not consider ExpressVPN to be expensive.